rust-lang/reference/src/patterns.md

 Qualified path patterns can only refer to associated constants.

-Path patterns are irrefutable when they refer to constants or structs.
-They are refutable when the refer to enum variants.
+Path patterns are irrefutable when they refer to structs or an enum variant when the enum has only one variant or a constant whose type is irrefutable.
+They are refutable when they refer to refutable constants or enum variants for enums with multiple variants.

 [_Pattern_]: #patterns
 [_LiteralPattern_]: #literal-patterns